Occupational Health Guidance

 Your organisation may need an OH provider if

-You employ people in safety-critical roles (e.g. driving, working at height, rail, construction, utilities).
+You employ people in safety-critical roles, for example driving, working at height, rail, construction or utilities, where periodic medicals are typically required.

-Scoping: Plan a scoping meeting before any longer-term contract to confirm volumes, SLAs and reporting.
+Arrange a scoping meeting before entering into a longer-term arrangement.
+Use it to confirm expected volumes, turnaround times and reporting requirements.

 Qualifications and expertise